 - Tasting Notes: Citrus, sea salt, hops

-For over a decade, Quebec’s Glutenberg has been making gluten-free brews using locally produced grains such as millet, buckwheat, black rice and corn.
-But for this Canadian brewery, it’s not enough to just brew great gluten-free beers, the brewer is continually pushing the envelope with styles seldom seen sans glutens.
+For more than a decade, Quebec’s Glutenberg has been making gluten-free brews using locally produced grains such as millet, buckwheat, black rice and corn.
+But for this Canadian brewery, it’s not enough to just brew great gluten-free beers, the brewer is continually pushing the envelope with styles seldom seen sans gluten.
 Its refreshingly sour gose is made with a sprinkle of sea salt.
 With a slight pucker and dry finish, it’s true to style in (almost) every way.

 Read Next: The Best Ginger Beers